The Ricky Gervais Show

 Ricky reads some predictions for the future, prompting Karl to share his theories on them.

-Karl contemplates how many different species are actually needed in the world, and whether or not we should keep looking for new forms of life.
+Karl contemplates how many different species are actually needed in the world and whether or not we should keep looking for new forms of life.
+Later, Ricky tries to redesign the human body.

-After contemplating memory, Ricky and Karl perfom a role play in which they are the two lobes of Karl's brain.
+After pondering the concept of memory, Ricky and Karl perform a role play where they are the two lobes of Karl's brain and Karl explains why Martians are more advanced than Earthlings.

-Ricky, Stephen and Karl discuss the nature of art.
-Should old urinals or sharks in formaldehyde be considered as works of art?
+Ricky, Stephen and Karl discuss whether old urinals or sharks in formaldehyde should be considered works of art.
+Later, Karl defends whistling as a valid form of artistic expression.

 The Ricky Gervais Show synopsis